Import Active Directory users

-Select which type of import you want to do:
+- Select which type of import you want to do:

 - Incremental import — Only imports AD users that were created or updated since your last import.
 Matching rules are only evaluated on these users.
 This is the type of import performed by scheduled imports.

 - Full import — Imports all new and existing AD users.
 Matching rules are evaluated on all unconfirmed users.
 This is the type of import that occurs the first time you integrate Okta with AD.
 Deleted users, and users moved out of the Organizational Unit (OUAn acronym of Organizational Unit.
 Organizational units are Active Directory containers into which you can place users, groups, computers, and other organizational units.
 It is the smallest scope or unit to which you can assign Group Policy settings or delegate administrative authority.), are deactivated in Okta only during Full Imports.

 - Click Import.

 - Your AD users are imported and a summary of the number of users and groupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups. imported displays.
 Click OK.

 Use the schedule import setting to define how often you want Okta to import users from AD.
-Select Do not import new users to leverage scheduled imports to keep user profiles and groups in sync without importing new users from your directory.
-Use it when you only want to create new users in Okta via JIT, not via imports, yet continue to use imports to sync groups.
+Select Do not import users to keep user profiles and groups synchronized without importing new users from your directory.
+Use this option when you want to use import functionality to synchronize groups, but want to create new Okta users using Just In Time (JIT) provisioning.
 When Do not import new users is selected as the scheduled import option for your AD instance, incorrect or NULL values are returned when using a manager or assistant expression.
 To view the list of manager and assistant expressions, see Okta Expression Language.